emersonrp/bindcontrol/README.md

 I make liberal use of `typing` in parameters, attributes, and return values, and continue to add this into new and existing code as I go.
 This has proven to be a bit of a hassle since BindControl was originally a direct port of CityBinder, and inherited many of its original questionable design decisions, as well as having introduced any number of its own over the years.
 Enforcing more strict typing is an ongoing process, but has resulted in cleaner and better code, as well as having surfaced any number of potential and actual bugs.

 Any submitted patches or pull requests should pass the test suite and `pyright` at the very least.
 Adding new tests is encouraged.

+AI-authored or -assisted code is not welcome.
+I've seen firsthand the low-quality code that can come out of that, and I'm not interested in debugging stuff that literally nobody understands.
+There's enough bad code in BindControl in the first place, let's not compound our problems.

 ## History